-Any distraction that involves moving your hands from the wheel and performing a different action is a manual distraction.
+- Manual – any distraction that involves moving your hands from the wheel and performing a different action is a manual distraction.

-A visual distraction includes anything that involves taking your eyes off the roadway so you are looking at something else.
+- Visual – a visual distraction includes anything that involves taking your eyes off the roadway so you are looking at something else.

-A distraction that takes your mind off of the road is a cognitive distraction.
+- Cognitive – a distraction that takes your mind off of the road is a cognitive distraction.
 This is when you are thinking of things other than driving.

 These actions may sound familiar, that’s because we’re all guilty of being distracted drivers.
 From changing the radio, to looking down to take a sip of your morning coffee, to using your car’s GPS system, and the biggest distraction of all: using a cell phone.